civictechindex/CTI-website-backend/README.md

 1. Install Docker
 2. Clone this repository
+3. Copy `config/.env.example` to `config/.env`
-3. Build and configure your docker container by running the following command:
+4. Build and configure your docker container by running the following command:
     ```
     docker-compose up -d --build
     ```
-4. Our `docker-compose.yaml` creates a volume for persisting the database information so you should only have to run the migrations, load the data, and create a superuser the first time you create your containers.
+5. Our `docker-compose.yaml` creates a volume for persisting the database information so you should only have to run the migrations, load the data, and create a superuser the first time you create your containers.
     ```